Jennifer Sevilla

 Jennifer Sevilla-Go (born May 14, 1974) is a Filipino actress in movies and television shows.
 She was a former member of That's Entertainment.

-Personal life

-Jeniffer Sevilla was born on May 14, 1974 in Quezon City.
-She is an only child.
-She studied Communication Arts at the University of Santo Tomas in the Philippines.
-Sevilla took a break from showbiz when she married Seymour Go, a businessman, on November 11, 2007.
-Her first child is Simon Rafa.

 Career

 Sevilla started her Philippine showbiz career at age seven in a Jack 'n Jill snack food commercial in the early '80s.
 She starred in a movie, Kapitan Inggo (1984), that get her nominated as Best Child Actress for the Filipino Academy of Movie Arts and Sciences Awards (aka FAMAS Award).
 She became a mainstay of That's Entertainment, a youth-oriented TV variety show with fellow teen actors: Vina Morales, Keempee de Leon and Ian Veneracion.

 During her teen years, she did more TV commercials for Colgate toothpaste and Newtex Napkins sanitary pads.